Time: 15 minutes

 The above commands create a file on the microSD.
 The file is called "ssh" and when the Pi boots up with this file on board, the Pi allows itself to be controlled from the outside.
 In fact, we are going to use SSH to control the Pi from our computer.
 Finally, eject the microSD and insert it into the Pi.

-Repeat the above for the SSD, but then use Ubuntu and leave the
+Repeat the above for the SSD, but then use the Ubuntu image and leave the

 ssh file in place.
 That is already on board Ubuntu by default.